andrewbwu/EasyScan/README.md

 7. (About)

 1. What is my Local IP Address?

+2. Nmap
-2.1 Find hosts on the network
+2.1 Find hosts on the network (-sn -n)
-2.2 Scan for all open ports (standard scan)
+2.2 Scan for all open ports (standard scan) (-n)
-2.3 Scan the top 20 ports
+2.3 Scan the top 20 ports (--top-ports 20)
-2.4 Prob open ports for services and version information 2.5 Attempt to detect the OS (requires root!)
+2.4 Prob open ports for services and version information (-sV -n) 2.5 Attempt to detect the OS (requires root!) (-O)
-2.6 Scan specific ports
+2.6 Scan specific ports (-p)

+3. Nikto
 3.1 Nikto web server vulnerability scanner

+4. Log Stats
 4.1 Get the top 10 of all IPs (from a log file)
 4.2 Get the top 10 of a field you choose (from a log file)

+5. Encoding and Decoding
 5.1 Hex to Ascii
 5.2 Ascii to Hex
 5.3 Base64 to Ascii